CiscoSecurity/tr-05-module-maker/README.md

 ## Save JSON

-If you have already filled in the desired fields of your module type, you can use the **Save JSON** feature.
+If you have already filled in the desired fields of your Module Type, you can use the **Save JSON** feature.
-Then the module type you created will be saved with the name `<Title>_module_type.json` locally.
+Then the Module Type you created will be saved with the name `<Title>_module_type.json` locally.
 Please note that if the required fields are not filled in, such a JSON is considered invalid and will not be saved.

 ## Push JSON to TR
-Besides saving the module type JSON locally, you can also push it to SecureX Threat Response to be created and visible in the SecureX Threat Response UI.
+Besides saving the Module Type JSON locally, you can also push it to SecureX Threat Response to be created and visible in the SecureX Threat Response UI.
 Fill in the required fields, click on **Push JSON to TR**, enter your credentials and choose the region.
-Upon successful creation, you will receive a confirmation with the module type ID you created, and it will be visible in the SecureX Threat Response UI.
+Upon successful creation, you will receive a confirmation with the Module Type ID you created, and it will be visible in the SecureX Threat Response UI.
-Further, we will consider in more detail which fields of the module type are displayed on the SecureX Threat Response UI and which are important for functioning of a module instance.
+Further, we will consider in more detail which fields of the Module Type are displayed on the SecureX Threat Response UI and which are important for functioning of a module instance.

 ## Create Patch JSON

-To start a patch creation flow you can click on the **Create Patch** to pull the module type from the corresponding region by ID and make the desired changes.
+To start a patch creation flow you can click on the **Create Patch** to pull the Module Type from the corresponding region by ID and make the desired changes.
 After that, click **Save Patch** on the Sidebar to save these changes locally as a patch JSON file with the name `<Title>_module_type_patch.json`.